clux/logule/README.md

 Essentially the inverse of [Muting chatty modules](#muting-chatty-modules), here we unmute one file above or in the file itself if we own it.

 ## Colors Module and String.Prototype
-While `logule` depends on `colors`, it does not depend on the (non-enumerable) getters it defines on `Object.prototype`.
+While `logule` depends on `colors`, it does not depend on the (non-enumerable) getters it defines on `String.prototype`.
 If you do not wish these global getters to pollute your code, you may simply add `Object.freeze(String.prototype)` before your first call to `require('logule')`.

 Given the rampant modification of native prototypes, this may be a good thing to do for multiple types anyway..